ECCO-GROUP/ECCO-ACCESS/ecco_pipeline/README.md

 # ecco-preprocessing

+_note: Documentation is for an older pipeline structure and is in the process of being updated._

 ## Preprocessing Pipeline
 The general workflow for preprocessing a dataset to be added to the ECCO model is: [1] harvest the dataset, [2] run preprocessing on each file, and [3] aggregate data into yearly files.
 Currently the pipeline works on a local machine, although in the future it will be able to run on the cloud using AWS.